QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 \end{aligned}
 $$

-Thus, one unit of the bond pays $1$ unit of consumption at time
+Thus, one unit of the bond pays one  unit of consumption at time
 $1$ in state $\epsilon$ if
 $A k^\alpha e^\epsilon - b \geq 0$, which is true when
 $\epsilon \geq \epsilon^* = \log \frac{b}{Ak^\alpha}$, and pays